 The Generic Patient Safety Concern section provides a high-level overview of the numbers and categories of patient safety events reported in CFER-H V1.2.
 The distributions of the types of events and unsafe conditions reported by PSOs, and descriptive statistics about the extent of residual harm experienced by patients who have been impacted by safety incidents are provided.
 These issues are studied in greater depth for four types of safety events (i.e., Blood or Blood Products, Falls, Device or Medical/Surgical Supply, and Medication or Other Substance) that have been the subject of the highest level of reporting.
 Specifically, the data submitted by the PSOs for these four types of patient safety events were the most complete with respect to reporting and provided the greatest amount of clinically relevant information.
 The data for the remaining event types in CFER-H V1.2 (Healthcare-Associated Infection, Perinatal, Pressure Ulcer, Surgery or Anesthesia, and Venous Thromboembolism) had larger amounts of missing data, making the results more difficult to interpret clinically.
-Harm is the physical or psychological injury (including increased anxiety), inconvenience (such as prolonged treatment), monetary loss, and/or social impact, etc., suffered by a person.
 Residual harm is captured by AHRQ's Harm Scale and is harm to the patient after discovery of the incident and any attempts to minimize adverse consequences.
 While the AHRQ harm scale provides a basis for comparing harm across the different event types in CFER-H, it is noteworthy that the definitions associated with each response category include subjective assessments by reporters that may introduce some variability in the way specific events are reported.

-The data presented in this section have initial report dates from December 31, 2009 through March 31, 2018.
-These reports include a total of 854,580 events, of which 661,995 represent incidents where a safety concern reached a patient.
+The data presented in this section have initial report dates from December 31, 2009 through December 12, 2019.
+These reports include a total of 1,456,736 events, of which 1,119,335 represent incidents where a safety concern reached a patient.
 Additionally, the data presented do not include reports that met the exclusion criteria for each of the event-specific modules in the CFER-H V1.2.
 A complete list of exclusion criteria for CFER-H V1.2 may be found in Appendix A.